 Arts Center of Greenwood, at the Federal Building, 120 Main Street, Greenwood.
-Main Gallery, July 10 - Aug.
+Main Gallery, Through Aug.
 31 - "Food For Thought," will explore food as a motif for artistic study, which will coincide with an upcoming Farm-to-Fork fundraiser at the center in late August.
-A reception will be held on July 28, from 5:30-7:30pm.
 The exhibition will feature artwork by Alice Lewis, Denise Stewart-Sanabria, Ed Bing Lee, Hilarie Lambert, Karen Johnson, Lindsey Bargar, Manda McKay, Melanie Fennell, Patianne Stevenson and Sandy Singletary.
 Ongoing - Featuring works by local and regional artists.
-Hours: Mon.-Fri., 10am-5pm & Sat., 9:30am-1:30pm.
-Contact: Anne Craig or Jennifer Smith at 864/388-7800 or at (www. emeraldtriangle.us/arts-center).
+Hours: Mon.-Fri., 10am-5pm & Sat., 9:30am-1-:30pm.
+Contact: Anne Craig or Jennifer Smith at 864/388-7800 or at (www.emeraldtriangle.us/ arts-center).